-Dean College landed the #1,543 spot in College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
-This is an improvement over the previous year, when Dean College held the #1,578 spot on the Best Overall Colleges list.
+Dean College landed the #1,838 spot in College Factual's 2024 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,217 colleges and universities across the nation to determine this ranking.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
-At Dean College this rate is 62%, which is a bit lower than the national average of 68%.
+The freshmen retention rate of 75% tells us that most first-year, full-time students like Dean College enough to come back for another year.
+This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Dean College, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Dean College, approximately 73% of students took out student loans averaging $10,168 a year.
 That adds up to $40,672 over four years for those students.

 The student loan default rate at Dean College is 12.9%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.